On deviation probabilities in non-parametric regression with heavy-tailed noise: Introduction

 \subsection{Organization of the paper}

-Section~\ref{sec:preliminary} contains two key lemmas and provides a guideline for proving bounds like~\eqref{eq:upper-bound}.
-In the next two sections, inequality~\eqref{eq:upper-bound} is established for various choices of local averaging procedures, namely nearest neighbor methods in Section~\ref{sec:nearest-neighbors}, and kernel and partitioning methods in Section~\ref{sec:kernel-partitioning}.
+In Section~\ref{sec:lower-bound}, we give the first steps for the proof of Theorem~\ref{thm:lower-bound}.
+Then Section~\ref{sec:preliminary} provides a guideline for proving ~\eqref{eq:upper-bound}.
+It also contains two general observations about our estimators: the fact that they are robust to the presence of outliers in the sample, and the fact that they can be turned into $\delta$-independent estimators, using a strategy introduced by~\cite{devroye2016sub}.
+In the next two sections, Equation~\eqref{eq:upper-bound} is established for various choices of local averaging procedures, namely nearest neighbor methods in Section~\ref{sec:nearest-neighbors}, and kernel and partitioning methods in Section~\ref{sec:kernel-partitioning}.
 Let us point out that, for partitioning estimates (Section~\ref{subsec:partitioning}), we are able to obtain a uniform control on $\sup_{x\in S}|\hat{r}_n^\mathsf{mom}(x)-r(x)|$.
-In Section~\ref{sec:robustness}, we show that the estimator $\hat{r}^{\mathsf{mom}}_n$ achieves robustness in a very generic contamination scheme.
-The lower bound~\eqref{eq:lower-bound} is established in Section~\ref{sec:lower-bound}.
-In Section~\ref{sec:delta-independent}, we mention how $\hat{r}^{\mathsf{mom}}_n$ may be turned into a $\delta$-independent estimator, using a strategy introduced by~\citet{devroye2016sub}.
 Finally, Section~\ref{sec:proofs} gathers the proofs of several technical results.